-Rural life has its many benefits, but good internet connections aren't one of them.
+Rural life has its many benefits, but sometimes finding a trusted rural internet provider can be challenging.

 At WaveDirect, we want you to know that you have more than a few internet service options.
 We will also do a full comparison between DSL connections vs coaxial Cable internet.

 To get DSL in a rural area, the maximum coverage is usually only within 1km from the edge of town.
 Other than that your choices are pretty much limited to 3G, 4G or LTE from a mobile wireless carrier.
 If no other options are available then satellite internet is also a choice.

 Both DSL and Mobile networks have their issues, but are there other alternatives?

 Fixed Wireless internet (WISP) is a better option for many rural residents.
 Not only does it make internet access more available, most WISPs provide faster speeds than DSL.
-Rural high speed internet can have comparable connection speeds and be faster than DSL.
+Rural high-speed internet can have comparable data speeds and can even be faster than DSL.

 DSL stands for "Digital Subscriber Line" The internet signal runs along your existing phone lines into your home for data transmission.
 It works like this: When someone calls you on a regular landline, the signal is a very low frequency using up only a small amount of the shared bandwidth.

 That means there's a lot of “extra space" that can be used for another signal.
 This is where DSL comes in and both informational signals will still be well under peak usage for the line.